Retrofitting Traditional Fixtures with LED Strobes

 IP65 Waterproof ZOOM Bee Eye 37x40W RGBW 4in1 LED Moving Head Light

-Backed by 15+ years of experience as a leading stage lighting equipment provider, BKlite brings you the bee eye moving head light – your reliable choice from top bee eye moving head light manufacturers and suppliers.
-Ideal for stage, event, and various events. , this energy-saving fixture ensures powerful, precise illumination for any venue.
+BKlite high power 7x180W waterproof bee eye moving head light—your reliable choice from top waterproof moving head light manufacturers and suppliers.
+Ideal for outdoor stage, live event, music festival, this energy-saving fixture ensures powerful, precise illumination for any venue.
+It delivers powerful, reliable lighting performance in any weather.

 Name must not exceed 100 characters.